ykabariti-Makor/e/README.md

 # Email domain validator

-Feature for testing if inserted email input is contained inside a list of approved domain.
+Feature for testing if inserted email input is contained inside a list of approved domains.

 ```javascript
 const { emailDomainValidator, setConfig } = require('enigma-x-utilities');